 - Placement of and types of employment obtained by graduates of Missouri Western's degree and certificate programs.

 - Placement of and types of employment obtained by graduates of Missouri Western’s graduate certificate programs (Gainful Employment)

 - Refund Policy, Requirements for Withdrawal and Return of Title IV Funds

 - Rights and responsibilities of Title IV aid recipients

 - Standards for maintaining Satisfactory Academic Progress (SAP)

 - Voter Registration Information

-In keeping with the requirements of Title IX of the Education Amendments Act of 1972 in regard to sex discrimination, Section 504 of the Rehabilitation Act of 1973 in regard to disability discrimination and the Age Discrimination Act of 1975 as to age discrimination, as well as other applicable federal and state laws and regulations as they pertain to discrimination in the areas of age, race, creed, color, religion, sex, national origin, and the disabled, Missouri Western State University follows a policy of nondiscrimination in the aforementioned areas in regard to all employment practices and to the awarding of student financial aid as well as recruitment, admission, housing, placement, and retention of students.
-The Title IX Coordinator is Adam McGowan, Student Affairs and the Equal Opportunity Officer is Sally Sanders, Director of Human Resources.
+In keeping with the requirements of Title IX of the Education Amendments Act of 1972 in regard to sex discrimination, Section 504 of the Rehabilitation Act of 1973 in regard to disability discrimination and the Age Discrimination Act of 1975 as to age discrimination, as well as other applicable federal and state laws and regulations as they pertain to discrimination in the areas of age, race, color, religion, sex, sexual orientation, gender identity or expression, marital status, pregnancy or parental status, national origin, veteran status, genetic information, disability, and all other legally protected classes, Missouri Western State University follows a policy of nondiscrimination in the aforementioned areas in regard to all employment practices and to the awarding of student financial aid as well as recruitment, admission, housing, placement, and retention of students.
+The Title IX Coordinator is Adam McGowan, Student Affairs and the Equal Opportunity Officer is Sara Freemyer, Director of Human Resources.
 The Section 504-ADA Coordinator is Michael Ritter, Disability Service Coordinator.